snpolishchuk/Timer/README.md

 # Timer

-Single one screen app for traking time.
+Single one screen app for tracking time.

 Top half - for adding a new timer and the current state if it is counting.
 Bottom half - for list of previous timers.